V10 handling at Syndicate speeds.

 To handle all this newfound capability, the geometry was adapted too.
 It's longer and lower-slung to ensure maximum stability and confidence on absolutely everything.
 At the same time, the Nomad’s still a trail bike.
 It pedals well and tackles valley-to-valley alpine runs and all-day missions without skipping a beat—a fact helped by its pedal-friendly seat tube angle and standard 170mm dropper post fit.

-Santa Cruz Reserve 30 carbon rims are available on the S and XO1 build kits.
-Base rims are Race Face AR Offset 30 27.5" for the S-Kit, and Race Face ARC Offset 30 27.5" for the XO1-Kit.
+S build kit: Santa Cruz Reserve 30 carbon rims are available.
+Base rims are Race Face AR Offset 30 27.5".